 A password is required to submit a request for an internal transfer.
 In order to obtain the password you can check any of the following resources: Login to the employee portal, check the current issue of "Regional High Points" newsletter, contact HR, or read this week's "Daily Announcements".

-alcoholism, and drug abuse.
-The side effects of certain medications, including antidepressant drugs, blood pressure medications, and chemotherapy
+Certain medications, including antidepressant drugs, blood pressure medications, and

 During menopause in particular, estrogen levels decrease, which can cause changes to occur in your genital tissues and your sexual responsiveness.
 Intercourse may become painful (dyspareunia), and/or it may take longer for you to achieve an orgasm.